Higher Laminations and Affine Buildings: Laminations for the space

-Note that if $p_i$ are a positive configuration of points, there is the corresponding virtual positive configuration $(p_i,0)$.
-We well call such configurations ``actual" configurations.
-To show that our notion of virtual configuration of points is well defined, we need the following lemma which we shall prove once we give a proper definition of virtual positive configurations:
+Note that if the points $p_i$ form a positive configuration of points, there is the corresponding virtual positive configuration $(p_i,0)$.
+We will call such configurations ``actual'' configurations.
+To show that our notion of virtual configuration of points is well-defined, we need the following lemma which we shall prove after we have given a proper definition of virtual positive configurations:

-\begin{lemma} If $p_i$ and $q_i$ are equivalent positive configurations of $n$ points in the affine building, then for any $n$ dominant coweights $\lambda_1, \dots, \lambda_n$, if we allow the $\lambda_i$ to act on $p_i$ and $q_i$, the resulting positive configurations will still be equivalent. \end{lemma}